 - And, 2% of them were mistakes from the core sections of the application.

-Presence of any sort of error could create negative impact on the examiner; resulting in the rejection of application, at the court stage.
-It is due to this reason patent proofreading is very important part in the patent lifecycle.
+Presence of any sort of error could create a negative impact on the examiner; resulting in the rejection of an application, at the court stage.
+It is due to this reason patent proofreading is very important part of the patent lifecycle.
 And therefore, it is essential to proofread these errors and acquire a certificate of correction as soon as the patent proprietor comes across these mistakes to keep away from future losses.